 Cushion Cut vs Princess Cut: How These Diamond Shapes Compare

-A diamond’s cut is one of the most important factors in selecting a diamond because it dictates the diamond’s ability to refract light and create its signature sparkle.
+A diamond’s cut is one of the most important factors in selecting a diamond because it dictates the stone’s ability to refract light and create its signature sparkle.
 While there are numerous diamond cuts, the cushion cut vs princess cut debate is one of the most popular.

 Cushion Cut Diamond